U45 Blue Jay Short Review

 The U45 Blue Jay drone is a beginner friendly drone that comes with a lot of features that provide a lot of fun for all level of drone flyers.
 It comes with a 720p HD camera with FPV capability and can take 2 megapixel still images.
 The drone can also be paired up with compatible VR headsets for a more immersive flying experience.
-You can also draw custom routes on mobile app and the drone will fly along the route unassisted.
-Other features include one touch take off and landing as well as 360º flips.
+You can also draw custom routes on the mobile app and the drone will fly along the route unassisted.
+Other features include one-touch take off and landing as well as 360º flips.
+This is a fantastic drone for beginners.

 Welcome to another drone review, today I will be reviewing the U45 Blue Jay drone.